Publ is a website publishing system, with a focus on heterogenous content and flexibility, and with simple content management principles.

 location rules on nginx, etc.), and I

-haven’t found any MVC-style routing/templating systems I’m happy with.
+haven’t found any routing or templating systems I’m happy with.

 As far as other languages go, one of my primary concerns was making it deployable in as many places as possible, including various forms of shared hosting, which imposes pretty strict limitations on choices of language and runtime memory requirements.
 At one point I was specifically targeting Dreamhost, which only allows PHP, Python, and Ruby apps, and while Dreamhost is no longer a primary target it still informed my decisions.